CSSG-ProgrammeOfficer/cssg_site/README.md

 ### Hosting
 The site is hosted for free by GitHub out of this repository via [GitHub Pages](https://pages.github.com).
 The repository is [presently] private, which is probalby for the best since there may be sensitive contact information for SG group members exposed otherwise.
 The `CNAME` file connects this to the primary domain, `iucn-cssg.org`, which is configured to point to this page.

+Note: In theory, GitHub Pages supports Jekyll sites out of the box, with no need to pre-build the pages (see below).
+Unfortunately, we use some tools that GitHub Pages does not support to make the language selector in the navbar work, so we have to pre-build the site before pushing changes to GitHub.

 #### Important!
 Any change in ownership of this repository will necessitate changing this plumbing on Hover's end to make sure it can find the right GitHub Pages site.

 ## Making Edits
 The most common edits that need to be made are to the members list and the newsletters content.
-These have been abstracted out to JSON files in `/data`.
+These have been abstracted out to JSON files in `_data`.

 ### Members Page
 To add, update, or remove a member from any of the lists on the members page (Leadership, Red List Authority, Programme Officer, or Members), edit the appropriate YAML file in `_data`.
 For instance, `_data/leadership.yml` contains the data used to create both the spanish and english versions of the leadership section of the members page.